Rabbi Ari Lev Fornari, Senior Rabbi

 JOSIE FELT, RABBINIC INTERN

-Josie Felt (she/her) is so excited to join the Kol Tzedek community as this year's rabbinic intern.
-Josie is an RRC student in her third year, and relocated from Jerusalem to Philadelphia this summer, along with her fiancé, Elianna, and their two cats.
+Josie Felt (she/her) is so excited to join the Kol Tzedek community for another year as the rabbinic intern.
+Josie is an RRC student in her fourth year, and relocated from Jerusalem to Philadelphia last summer, along with her fiancé, Elianna, and their two cats.
 She is passionate about building Jewish community that is vibrant, creative, and fun!
 When she's not studying Torah or leading services, she loves going swimming, doing arts and crafts, and baking pies. |

-Josh Bloom comes to Kol Tzedek with a passion for building fun, vibrant Jewish community.
+Josh Bloom (he/him) comes to Kol Tzedek with a passion for building fun, vibrant Jewish community.
 He can be found at the back of the room fiddling with the sound system, organizing big, messy spreadsheets, or just making sure things are going (mostly) according to plan.
 He grew up in Brooklyn, NY and as a kid was involved in the Habonim Dror youth movement, a network of youth-led Jewish summer camps and teen programs.
 It was the power of watching his friends find the joy of contributing and stepping into leadership that eventually led him to join the staff of Habonim in California as the Programs Director.
 He has worked in youth organizing, community economic development, and local government.

 After living in Middletown, CT, Jerusalem, and Los Angeles, he has been a resident of West Philly since 2021.
 He spends his time playing music, taking walks around the city & cooking with friends. |